apalala/grako/README.rst

 3.0.0-rc.1
 ----------

+    * Major version bump because backwards compatibility is not guaranteed or tested.

     * Now grammar rules may declare Python_-style arguments that get passed to their corresponding semantic methods.

+    * Grammars may include other files using the `.include ::` directive.

     * Internals and examples were upgraded to use the latest **Grako** features.